tshepang/blog/content/rust-things-i-most-anticipate.md

    - [rustc_codegen_gcc], allowing Rust to run in more hardware platforms ([latest update])
 - [sled] being a production grade database... being used in tikv would be great
-- Having Rust be certified for use in safety-critical systems ([Ferrocene])
 - [Planned inclusion in Google Chrome], a browser found in billions of devices
 - Wide use of [Pijul], a superior alternative to Git